A Comprehensive Guide To Using A Comma Before But

 By using a period, semicolon, or coordinating conjunction (such as “and” or “so”) in combination with “but”, you can create a properly constructed sentence that avoids the dreaded comma splice.

-The Difference Between ‘But’ and ‘However’ And How They Affect The Placement of A comma In Sentences That Contain Both Words
+But and However’: How Do They Affect The Placement of A comma In Sentences ?

 When it comes to the seemingly small words ‘but’ and ‘however’, their placement in a sentence can have a big impact on meaning.
 Not only that, but they can also greatly affect the use of a comma in a sentence.
 While both words can be used to contrast ideas or introduce a new perspective, ‘but’ is typically used to introduce a more simple or direct contrast, while ‘however’ is reserved for more complex or nuanced comparisons.